codio/site/source/docs/ide/features/real-time.html.markdown

 Because of this collaboration feature, your files are saved in real time and there is no need to press the save button.
 It just happens automatically.

+See also [Content collaboration](docs/content/collaboration) for more information on using Git to effectively collaborate with others.